shawnbrown/datatest/README.rst

 * Measure progress of data preparation tasks.
 * On-board new team members with an explicit and structured process.

-Datatest supports both pytest_ and unittest_ style testing.
+Datatest can be used directly in your own projects or as part of a testing framework like pytest_ or unittest_.
 It implements a system of validation methods, difference classes, and acceptance context managers.

 Datatest has no hard dependencies; supports Python 2.6, 2.7, 3.1 through 3.8, PyPy, and PyPy3; and is freely available under